guymargalit/poool-party/posts/learning-how-to-code.md

 **HTML** (Hypertext Markup Language) is the "bones" of your site.
 It's the structure of where everything goes.

 **CSS** (Cascading Style Sheets) is the "clothes" of your site.
 It makes everything look pretty.
-If you want it to not look like a Word document, you'll need to "style" your site with it.
+If you want it to not look like a Word document, you'll need to *style* your site with it.

 **JavaScript** is like the "actions" of your site.
 Say someone wants to "sign up" for your site or click on something and it does something, a lot of that is done with JavaScript!

-To make JavaScript easier to use, smart people at Facebook invented **React** which is a "framework", basically an easier way to use JavaScript.
-Then some more smart people came along and wrote **Next.js** which is a "React framework".
+To make JavaScript easier to use, smart people at Facebook invented **React** which is a *framework*, basically an easier way to use JavaScript.
+Then some more smart people came along and wrote **Next.js** which is a *React framework*.

 Don't worry too much about understanding why you're using it for now.
 Just know it's the latest and greatest and a lot of people use it!